 This course is intended to be taken during the second year of the MAS program.
-It is expected that students will have exposure at a mathematical level to foundational concepts in probability and statistics including random variables, estimation, hypothesis testing, and linear regression.
+Students are expected to have exposure at a mathematical level to foundational concepts in probability and statistics including random variables, estimation, hypothesis testing, and linear regression.
 The formal prerequisites for this course are: Stat 6301 and 6302 or equivalent; Stat 6410 and 6450, or Stat 6910 and 6950, or permission of the instruction.
 Previous programming experience is not required, but familiarity with computer systems is expected.